Motherwort

 Motherwort has deep roots in European folk medicine.
 Herbalists traditionally used it to ease childbirth anxiety and support new mothers through recovery.
 Medieval healers called it the “mother herb” because of its strong connection to women’s health throughout different life stages.1

 Ancient Greek physicians documented motherwort’s heart-calming properties over 2,000 years ago.
 They believed it could strengthen the heart and settle emotional turbulence.
-This understanding spread across cultures, with Chinese traditional medicine adopting similar uses for heart and circulation support.
+This knowledge traveled along trade routes and eventually reached China, where traditional practitioners adopted similar uses for heart and circulation support.

 In medieval monasteries, monks cultivated motherwort in their medicinal gardens.
 They prepared tinctures and teas for treating: